A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • That group of students was selected for the competition.

-• The news about the new policy have been circulating.
+• The news about the new policy has been circulating.

 • The children play in the park during the summer.